,

 Video will return here when scrolled back into view

 A judge granted part of Farm Credit’s legal request to hire a receiver–a third party who would take over the Nearest company– amid all the controversy, according to the Lexington Herald Leader.
-This marks a devastating blow to the Uncle Nearest brand.
-The founders responded the lawsuit calling it “salacious and inaccurate.”
+New reports confirmed Weaver filed to appeal the decision.
+But as of Friday (March 20), no hearings have been scheduled, the Tennessean reported.

 What’s in the Lawsuit?

-Farm Credit claimed that in exchange for the multi-million dollar loans, Uncle Nearest would put list their 77,000 barrels of whiskey as collateral.
+Farm Credit claimed that in exchange for the multi-million dollar loans, Uncle Nearest would list their 77,000 barrels of whiskey as collateral.
 The issue, according to the lawsuit obtained by WSMV, is when Uncle Nearesy stopped making payments on their loans, and Farm Credit went to collect the whiskey barrels, they discovered the brand had fewer barrels than they promised– $21 million less to be exact.

 In response to the 700-page lawsuit, the co-founder took to Instagram to address the backlash.
 In the video’s caption, Fawn wrote, “Dang… you’ve got to be doing something really big for people to spend their energy writing hit pieces.”
 She and her husband also filed an official response insisting they maintain control of the company.